- Home

 The Annual Allowance is the amount you can contribute to your pension each tax year and receive tax relief on.
 Read more in our article How pension tax relief works.

-The Chancellor announced that the Annual Allowance will rise to £60,000 in the 2023/24 tax year, up from the current £40,000 limit, or 100% of your earnings, whichever is lower.
+The Annual Allowance remains at £60,000 in the 2024/45 tax year, or 100% of your earnings, whichever is lower.
 This includes all the money you pay into your private pension(s) as well as any payments into a workplace scheme, including employer contributions.
-However, the Annual Allowance stood at £255,000 in 2010/11, so it has still fallen considerably over the years despite the latest hike.
+However, the Annual Allowance stood at £255,000 in 2010/11, so it has fallen considerably over the years.

 If you have a defined benefit or final salary pension, the Annual Allowance relates to the total amount of benefits you can build up in your scheme each year for tax relief purposes.

-The increase in the Annual Allowance means you can pay more into your pension without incurring what’s known as an Annual Allowance charge.
+If you pay more than your Annual Allowance into your pension, you risk incurring what’s known as an Annual Allowance charge.
 HMRC has a useful Annual Allowance calculator to help you work out whether you have to pay tax on your pension savings.

 The Annual Allowance charge isn’t a set rate – the amount you’ll pay will depend on which income tax bracket you’d fall into if your excess pension savings are added to any other taxable income you get.
 That means the charge for exceeding the allowance could be 20%, 40% or 45% of any pension savings you made above the Annual Allowance, depending on your circumstances.

-Increasing the Annual Allowance could particularly benefit you if you have a big sum that you want to invest in a particular year.
-That’s because you can use so-called ‘carry forward’ to make use of any unused Annual Allowance from the last three years as long as you were enrolled in a pension scheme during that time.
+If you have a big lump sum to pay into your pension, perhaps from a bonus or inheritance, you can use so-called ‘carry forward’ to make use of any unused Annual Allowance from the last three years as long as you were enrolled in a pension scheme during that time.
 Read more in our article Pension carry forward explained.

 The Money Purchase Annual Allowance

-Once you’ve started withdrawing money from your defined contribution pension using flexible drawdown, your Annual Allowance falls from £40,000 to £4,000 in the current 2022/23 tax year.
-At this point it becomes known as your Money Purchase Annual Allowance (MPAA) and it’s the amount of pension contributions you will still receive tax relief on while accessing your pension.
+Once you’ve started withdrawing money from your defined contribution pension using flexible drawdown, your Annual Allowance falls to £10,000 in the current 2024/25 tax year At this point it becomes known as your Money Purchase Annual Allowance (MPAA) and it’s the amount of pension contributions you will still receive tax relief on while accessing your pension.

 However, you can take the 25% tax-free cash lump sum out of your pension without affecting your full Annual Allowance, provided you don’t withdraw further amounts as income.
 If you have a pension pot worth £10,000 or less you can withdraw this money without triggering the MPAA (but you must withdraw the entire fund).
 Read more in our articles What is the Money Purchase Annual Allowance? and Cashing in small pensions: what you need to know.

-How could the rise in the Money Purchase Annual Allowance affect you?
+How could the Money Purchase Annual Allowance affect you?

-The increase in the MPAA may also help those also those who plan to access their pension early on – perhaps because their income has fallen, and they need to dip into their retirement savings to cover rising living costs.
-This can limit their ability to save into their pension pot once their income recovers.
+The MPAA can limit your ability to save into your pension once you’ve accessed your pension.
 Find out more about the implications of taking money out of your pension in our article Should I use my pension to boost my income?

 The Lifetime Allowance

-The Chancellor said he’d chosen to raise the allowance because higher paid professionals, such as NHS consultants, are choosing to retire rather than face tax charges for breaching the limit.
+The LTA was abolished in April 2024.
+The Lifetime Allowance was the maximum you could save in your pensions over your lifetime, without having to pay any extra tax charges when you take money out of them and prior to it being scrapped, it stood at £1,073,100.
+The Chancellor said he’d chosen to abolish the allowance because higher paid professionals, such as NHS consultants, are choosing to retire rather than face tax charges for breaching the limit.
 However, the maximum pension tax-free cash lump sum that you can take has been capped at £268,275, or 25% of the current Lifetime Allowance.
 This means that even though it’s now possible to build a larger pot without incurring a tax charge, your tax-free cash lump sum won’t increase with it.

 How could the abolishment of the Lifetime Allowance affect you?